-Accrued interest receivable on domestic securities holdings was \$25,354 million and \$25,561 million as of December 31, 2015 and 2014, respectively, of which \$329 million and \$337 million, respectively, was allocated to the Bank.
+Accrued interest receivable on domestic securities holdings held in the SOMA was \$25,517 million and \$25,354 million as of December 31, 2016 and 2015, respectively, of which \$355 million and \$329 million, respectively, was allocated to the Bank.
 These amounts are reported as a component of "System Open Market Account: Accrued interest receivable" in the Statements of Condition.

-Information about transactions related to Treasury securities, GSE debt securities, and federal agency and GSE MBS during the years ended December 31, 2015 and 2014, is summarized as follows (in millions):
+Information about transactions related to Treasury securities, GSE debt securities, and federal agency and GSE MBS allocated to the Bank and held in the SOMA during the years ended December 31, 2016 and 2015, is summarized as follows (in millions):